Reinier Robbemond: Managerial career

 Robbemond started working as a youth coach for AZ in the summer of 2009 shortly after announcing his retirement as a player.
 After training various youth teams at the club, he became the head coach of the reserve team of AZ, Jong AZ, for the 2014–15 season.
 Robbemond succeeded Wil Boessen as head coach of second-tier Eerste Divisie club FC Oss from the 2015–16 season.
 On 6 April 2016, it was announced that he would be dismissed from his position after the season, as Oss finished last in the league table.
 However, the club did not suffer relegation due to structural changes of the Dutch football league system.

 Robbemond signed a contract with Willem in June 2016, where he became an assistant to the then newly appointed manager Erwin van de Looi.
 On 8 March 2018, van de Looi announced that he would resign immediately, after supporters had urged the board to leave via a manifesto.
 Robbemond succeeded van de Looi as interim trainer.
 Willem II won the first match with Robbemond as coach 5-0 over PSV, who were first in the league table at the time.
 Robbemond finished the season as head coach.
 On 26 June 2018, it was announced that Robbemond would become manager Mark van Bommel's assistant coach at PSV, and he signed a two-year contract.
 Van Bommel was dismissed on 15 December 2019 due to the poor results, which meant that assistant coaches Robbemond and Jürgen Dirkx were also let go.
 In January 2021, he became an assistant to Patrick van Leeuwen at Maccabi Tel Aviv.

 On 16 June 2021, he signed a two-year contract to become manager of De Graafschap.
 He succeeded the dismissed Mike Snoei.
 He was fired from his position on 16 March 2022 following a streak of disappointing results.

 Robbemond was appointed assistant coach to Kevin Hofland at Willem II on 4 April 2022, returning to the position after a four-year absence.
 Hofland was dismissed on 12 December 2022, with Robbemond becoming the caretaker manager.
 On 5 January 2023, Robbemond was confirmed as a permanent manager, signing a contract until mid-2024.

+Robbemond was released by Willem II on 5 September 2023.
+The decision came after the team's elimination from the previous season's promotion playoffs, during which they conceded two-goal leads in consecutive matches against VVV-Venlo.
+Additionally, a sluggish start to the 2023–24 season, with only one win in four games, culminating in a 4–1 loss to arch-rival NAC Breda, contributed to his departure.